Reading Time: 4 minutes

 - Medical intervention

-Your first step in treatment will be to safely detox from the drug.
-Adderall detox can take anywhere from a few weeks up to a few months.
-Often times, medical intervention will be required during detox to ensure your continued safety.
-If you suspect that you may be addicted to Adderall, do not detox at home alone.
-Call 800-654-0987 for help.

-- Medical intervention

 Your first step in treatment will be to detox from the drug safely.
 Adderall detox can take anywhere from a few days up to a few months.
 Often, medical intervention will be required during detox to ensure your continued safety and to help you manage withdrawal symptoms.